Project-DA-FANH/dafanh_website/content/About.md

     <strong>San Bernardino</strong><br>
     <strong>Contact:</strong> essia.hamouda@csusb.edu
   </td>
-  <td>Dr. Essia Hamouda is an Assistant Professor of Information and Decision
-Sciences.
-She received a BSc. and a MS. degree in Industrial and Systems Engineering from the Ohio State University and the University of Florida respectively and a Ph.D. in Computer Science from the University of California Riverside.</td>
+  <td>Dr. Essia Hamouda was born in Tunisia.
+She is assistant Professor of Information and Decision Sciences at California State San Bernardino.
+Essia moved to the USA when she was seventeen to pursue an engineering degree and has visited over twenty countries outside the USA.
+During her free time, Essia enjoys traveling, hiking and spending time with family and friends. </td>
 </tr>
 </table>